Clan War Scheduler

 In addition, you can add a default schedule redirect.
 This will redirect all schedules that do not already have a channel

 redirect to a specific channel.
-To do so, use default
+To do so, use default for the name parameter and also provide

-a channel like so: !sra default #schedules
+a channel like so: !sra default #schedules.
+Note: If the channel

 you are typing in already has a channel redirect, then the default redirect will be ignored